Thermadiag/seq/README.md

 Some of my concerns were already takled by external libraries.
 For instance, I use <a href="https://github.com/greg7mdp/parallel-hashmap">phmap::flat_hash_set/map</a> (based on <a href="https://github.com/abseil/abseil-cpp">absl::flat_hash_map</a>) when I need a fast hash map with low memory overhead (and when iterators/references stability is not a concern).
 The Seq library is an attempt to work around the other points.

-Along other things (see below), the Seq library defines several container classes as alternatives to STL containers or providing features not present in the STL.
+Among other things (see modules below), the *seq* library defines several container classes as alternatives to STL containers or providing features not present in the STL.
 These containers generally adhere to the properties of STL containers (in C++17 version), though there are often some associated API differences and/or implementation details which differ from the standard library.

 The *seq* containers are not necessarly drop-in replacement for their STL counterparts as they usually provide different iterator/reference statibility rules or different exception guarantees.

-Currently, the Seq library provides 5 types of containers:
+Currently, the *seq* library provides 5 types of containers:
 -	Sequential random-access containers:
-	-	[seq::devector](devector.md): double ended vector that can be optimized for front operations, back operations or both.
+	-	[seq::devector](docs/devector.md): double ended vector that can be optimized for front operations, back operations or both.
 Similar interface to `std::deque`.
-	-	[seq::tiered_vector](tiered_vector.md): tiered vector implementation optimized for fast insertion and deletion in the middle.
+	-	[seq::tiered_vector](docs/tiered_vector.md): tiered vector implementation optimized for fast insertion and deletion in the middle.
 Similar interface to `std::deque`.
-	-	[seq::cvector](cvector.md): vector-like class storing its values in a compressed way to reduce program memory footprint.
+	-	[seq::cvector](docs/cvector.md): vector-like class storing its values in a compressed way to reduce program memory footprint.
 Similar interface to `std::vector`.
 -	Sequential stable non random-access container: `seq::sequence`, fast stable list-like container.
 -	Sorted containers:
-	-	[seq::flat_set](flat_set.md) : flat set container similar to boost::flat_set but based on seq::tiered_vector and providing fast insertion/deletion of single elements.
+	-	[seq::flat_set](docs/flat_set.md) : flat set container similar to boost::flat_set but based on seq::tiered_vector and providing fast insertion/deletion of single elements.
 	-	`seq::flat_map`: associative version of `seq::flat_set`.
 	-	`seq::flat_multiset`: similar to `seq::flat_set` but supporting duplicate keys.
 	-	`seq::flat_multimap`: similar to `seq::flat_map` but supporting duplicate keys.
 -	Hash tables:
-	-	[seq::ordered_set](ordered_set.md): Ordered robin-hood hash table with backward shift deletion.
+	-	[seq::ordered_set](docs/ordered_set.md): Ordered robin-hood hash table with backward shift deletion.
 Drop-in replacement for `std::unordered_set` (except for the bucket interface) with iterator/reference stability, and additional features (see class documentation).
 	-	`seq::ordered_map`: associative version of `seq::ordered_set`.
 -	Strings:
-	-	[seq::tiny_string](tiny_string.md): string-like class with configurable Small String Optimization and tiny memory footprint.
+	-	[seq::tiny_string](docs/tiny_string.md): string-like class with configurable Small String Optimization and tiny memory footprint.
 Makes most string containers faster.
 	-	`seq::tstring_view`: similar to `std::string_view`.

 See the <a href="https://raw.githack.com/Thermadiag/seq/master/doc/html/group__containers.html">documentation</a> of each class for more details.